10 ways to save money when travelling

 1. Don't spend hundreds of dollars on a pair of hiking boots

 You won't need them.
-Trekking in Cambodia, Laos, Thailand and Vietnam isn't like trekking in Nepal or Peru.
+Trekking in Cambodia, Laos, Thailand, and Vietnam isn't like trekking in Nepal or Peru.
 Most get by just fine with a good pair of sturdy sandals.
-Hiking boots are hot, they'll start to smell really bad, you'll be needing to take them off over and over again to visit temples and enter guesthouses, and they're heavy.
+Hiking boots are hot, they'll start to smell really bad, you'll need to take them off over and over again to visit temples and enter guesthouses, and they're heavy.

 Estimated saving over a month: US$285 (based on an average pair of quality boots going for US$300, with a sturdy set of leather sandles for around $15.